jamesrcurran/australiancurriculum/numeracy.md

 ##### Elaborations only

-* **Maths**: Assign probabilities to the outcomes of events and determine probabilities for events (ACMSP168)
+* **Maths 7**: Assign probabilities to the outcomes of events and determine probabilities for events (ACMSP168)
   * *expressing probabilities as decimals, fractions and percentages*
-* **D&T**: Analyse how characteristics and properties of food determine preparation techniques and presentation when designing solutions for healthy eating
+* **D&T 7-8**: Analyse how characteristics and properties of food determine preparation techniques and presentation when designing solutions for healthy eating
  (ACTDEK033)
   * *investigating how a recipe can be modified to enhance health benefits, and justifying decisions, for example by replacing full cream milk with skim milk*
-* **HPE**: Demonstrate and explain how the elements of effort, space, time, objects and people can enhance movement sequences (ACPMP084)
+* **HPE 7-8**: Demonstrate and explain how the elements of effort, space, time, objects and people can enhance movement sequences (ACPMP084)
   * *demonstrating an understanding of how to adjust the angle of release of an object and how this will affect the height and distance of flight*
   * *designing and refining movement concepts and strategies to manipulate space and their relationship to other players in this space*